 Shedding and care

-As with many dogs, Chihuahuas shed their fur so that a new and more protective coat can grow in its place.
+As with many dogs, long haired Chihuahuas shed their fur so that a new and more protective coat can grow in its place.
 Chihuahua’s coat allows them to stay warm or cool, depending on the environment.
 While they are mostly inside the home pet, Chihuahuas actually have a thicker coat in the fall and winter.
 That doesn’t mean you should leave them outside.

 In terms of coat, Chihuahuas can have either a single coat or a double coat.
 And it doesn’t matter if you have a long haired or short haired Chihuahua.